abhijithanilkumar/NetworkViz.jl/README.md

 ### Visualizing Graphs

 The `drawGraph` function can be used to draw the graphs in 2D or 3D.
-It can accept `LightGraph.Graph` and `LightGraph.Digraph` types. `drawGraph` can be used to draw graphs from adjacency matrices also.
+It can accept `LightGraphs.Graph` and `LightGraphs.Digraph` types. `drawGraph` can be used to draw graphs from adjacency matrices also.
 The function accepts an additional argument `z`.
 If `z=1`, it draws a 3D graph.
 If `z=0`, a 2D visualization of the graph is drawn.

 Usage :
 ```julia